Apple cuts the cords on EarPods and makes them into AirPods, but are they worth it?

-I touched on how AirPods worked in my iPhone 7 review but now that I've spent over a month with them and used them in a variety of situations and circumstances, I'm going to dive a little deeper.
+I touched on how AirPods worked in my iPhone 7 review but now that I've spent three months with them and used them in a variety of situations and circumstances, I'm going to dive a little deeper.

 AirPods come in a case that might just be the closest thing we've seen to Jony Ive's classic white iPod since… Jony Ive's classic white iPod.